-Today there, almost without exception, alternatives that do not use compressed air are available for compressed air drives.
+Today, alternatives that do not require the use of compressed air are available virtually without exception.

-For linear motions in many applications, the very efficient, all-purpose electric linear motor in tubular form is a good substitute.
+For linear motions, the very efficient, all-purpose electric linear motor in tubular form is a good substitute in a wide range of applications.
 These are available from LinMot in various designs and power classes.

 Electric drives are indeed more expensive to buy than simple pneumatic cylinders, but an analysis of the total costs over their service life shows that industrial linear motors from LinMot in particular can pay for themselves within a few months or even weeks, even in simple point-to-point motions between two positions.
 The following example, with a horizontal point-to-point stroke of 400 mm and 15 kg of mass in motion, operating at 30 cycles per minutes and 50% duty cycle (= 2,000 ms cycle time), makes this clear.